tailwindlabs/tailwindcss/source/docs/adding-new-utilities.blade.md

 Although Tailwind provides a pretty comprehensive set of utility classes out of the box, you're inevitably going to run into situations where you need to add a few of your own.

-Deciding on the best way to extend a framework can be paralyzing, so here's some best practices and tools to help you add your own utilities "the Tailwind way."
+Deciding on the best way to extend a framework can be paralyzing, so here are some best practices and tools to help you add your own utilities "the Tailwind way."

 ## CSS Structure